 Despite the recognized value of custom fitting, the vast majority of wedges are still purchased off the retail racks.
 Those store displays are filled with hundreds of wedges . . . with one heavy stiff steel shaft for everyone . . . that fits practically no one.

-But if you have a preference for some other shaft or grips you like, just let us know -- we will accommodate your needs.
+But if you have a preference for some other shaft or grips you like, just let us know -- we want to build your Edison Forged wedges just the way you want them.

 We believe that doing things in this uncompromised manner is the only way to be serious about making the finest wedges in the game.